-As I look back on the events surrounding this story two decades ago, I realize it was a unique time in whitetail history.
+As I look back on the events surrounding this story three decades ago, I realize it was a unique time in whitetail history.
 And certainly one of several noteworthy times in our magazine's coverage of world-class whitetails.

 Chasing the Big Buck